- NAME: Adelaide Hall

 Best Known For

-Adelaide Hall was an American-born jazz singer whose improvisational wordless rhythms ushered in what became known as scat.
+Adelaide Hall was an American-born jazz singer whose improvisational, wordless rhythms ushered in the vocal technique known as "scat."

 Think you know about Biography?